-3. Adjacent Criteria.
-The Developer is responsible for improvements adjacent to the site boundaries.
+- 3. Adjacent Street Criteria.
+The Developer is responsible for the following improvements adjacent to the site boundaries.
+Necessary right-of-way and easements must be dedicated to the Local Entity prior to or concurrent with approval of the development. - a.
+Streets Adjacent to the Development Boundaries.
 Where street upgrades are needed to comply with these Standards and/or Local Entity's Transportation Master Plan, the Developer shall be responsible for the design and construction of street improvements adjacent to the exterior boundary of the subject Property.
-When such improvements are designed and constructed, they shall be extended along the entire boundary(s) of the Property at the horizontal and vertical location that establishes the approved alignment for the long-range transportation facility as defined in these Standards.
-Ultimate and necessary right-of-way and easements must be dedicated to the Local Entity prior to or concurrent with approval of the development.

-Minimum Requirements for Loveland (city limits and GMA).
+When such improvements are designed and constructed, they shall be extended along the entire boundary(s) of the Property at the horizontal and vertical location that establishes the approved alignment for the long-range transportation facility as defined in these Standards. - 1) Minimum Requirements for Loveland (city limits and GMA).
 At a minimum, the Developer shall always be responsible for the equivalent of half a major collector street adjacent to the development (vertical curb, gutter, a 6-foot sidewalk, and 17 feet of pavement).
 The Developer may also be responsible for curb, gutter, and sidewalk, as well as all or part of the remaining pavement on the opposite half of the adjacent street.